kantusindhu/FinalProject/README.md

 # FinalProject
+Prediction of Used Car Prices using Artifical Neural Networks and Machine Learning!

 Steps to run in local.
 1).
 Clone the whole project from main branch.
 2).
 Download the Python dependencies if any needed.